How Do I Know If My Jeep Grand Cherokee Has HD Cooling?

 How to Identify a Bad or Faulty Oil Cooler?

-Bad Or Faulty Oil Cooler
+Bad or Faulty Oil Cooler

 The following procedures are ways to know if your oil cooler is bad or faulty: